tbnobody/OpenDTU/README.md

 * [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling)
 * experimental: use core1 of ESP32 (on dualcore hardware)

-## whats the architecture
+## the architecture

 ### sw parts

 We got a system, plugins and messages.
 System provides some basic services (timer callbacks, mqtt subscriptions, configuration, http callbacks, etc.)
-A Plugin is a encapsulated independend software code which is executed within the main application software loop function (more or less).
+A Plugin is a encapsulated independent software code which is executed within the main application software loop function (more or less).
 A Plugin can send and receive messages.
 Messages can be send to a specific receiver or to all (broadcast).